hngx-org/Mirage-food-backend/README.md

 ## Opening a Pull request

 1. Go to github
-2. Open a new Pull Request to the Development.
+2. Open a new Pull Request to the Development Branch and not the Main Branch.

 ## Technology used
 * [Python 3.10.12](https://www.python.org/)